billwanjohi/dotfiles/README.md

 - spacevim install
 - turn off automatic rearrangement of spaces
-- [ ] turn on ctrl-num shortcuts to switch to space
 - arrange display s
 - move dock to top monitor (left or right)
 - more space on display (high res)